 Nothing beats a big bowl of fresh, locally grown cherries.
 The best part is, you don’t have to feel guilty about indulging in cherries because they have so many health benefits!

 Cherries, as shown in their rich color, are a wonderful source of antioxidants.
 Antioxidants assist in maintaining heart health and can also reduce your risk of illness, disease and some forms of cancer.
 Much like the other bedtime snacks mentioned, these benefits contribute to allowing you to continue living a healthy lifestyle!

 Drinking a glass of soda right before bed is a bad idea for a few reasons.
-Firstly, some sodas are loaded with caffeine and just like coffee, it can wreak havoc on your sacred sleep time — causing you to likely toss and turn all night long.
+Firstly, some sodas are loaded with caffeine and just like coffee, it can wreak havoc on your sacred sleep time.
+That’s because soda will likely cause you to toss and turn uncomfortably all night long.

 Second, regular soda is loaded with sugar.
 As we know by now, sugar can be extremely stimulating and in result can cause restless sleep.